Million Dollar Baby (Ava Max song): Critical reception

 "Million Dollar Baby" received a positive reception from music critics.
 Lindsay Zoladz from The New York Times characterized the song as "calisthenic", "sleek" and "thumping", acknowledging that despite Max's yet-to-be-defined persona in the pop sphere, she demonstrated proficiency as a "satisfying practitioner of aughts-pop pastiche", with a nod to American singer Lady Gaga's song "Bad Romance" (2009).
 Bradley Stern for MuuMuse highlighted the song as a "bop" and a significant addition to Max's collection of "smash hits", applauding its "reliably catchy" and "radio-friendly" melodies and emphasizing Max's role as the creative "Interpolation Queen".
 Shaad D'Souza of Paper commended the song as "euphoric", similarly sharing positive sentiments related to Max's "trademark" interpolation.
 Nassim Aziki from Fun complimented the song as "cathy" and saluted Max's "unique signature" with a "powerful" vocal delivery and a "solid" chorus.
 Sébastien Lof-Lecoq for NRJ recommended the "powerful" rhythms and lyrics of the song.
 A critic of Chérie described the song as a "sensual" hit that owns "everything you could wish for", acclaiming its "electrifying" production, "catchy" chorus and "powerful" vocals.
 Abigail Siatkowski from Los Angeles noted the evident influence of Lady Gaga infused with additional pop flair that contributes to the song's distinct identity.

 Reviewing Diamonds & Dancefloors, Nick Levine from NME highlighted the "sleek" production of the song reminiscent of American singer The Weeknd with a Lady Gaga-style vocal hook, noting its unexpected effectiveness despite the potential for a "mess".
 Sam Franzini for The Line of Best Fit described the song as a "playful and energetic" hit, noting the combination of a "confidence boost" with a "killer" bassline.
-According to a critic of Women InPop, the song encapsulates the album with its "pumping" beat, s"weet" melodies and a "killer" chorus.
+According to a critic of Women InPop, the song encapsulates the album with its "pumping" beat, "sweet" melodies and a "killer" chorus.
 Grace Twomey from Renowned for Sound criticized the song as "schlock" with a lack of originality, while providing a "comfortable listen" for those fond of 1980s production and a "plethora of rehashed tunes".
 Jordi Bardají for Jenesaispop also criticized the song for containing a similar melody to "Can't Fight the Moonlight" and over-relying on interpolations, but stated that it is not "a bad song at all".